fuckshitter/nft-gallery/CONTRIBUTING.md

 * For english language contributions: Has a good score on [Grammarly](grammarly.com) or [Hemingway App](http://www.hemingwayapp.com/)

 ### Reviewing
-We (usually the core team, sometimes KodaDot engineers or support too!) review every single PR.
-The purpose of reviews is to create the best content we can for people who use KodaDot
+We (usually the core team, sometimes jewbot engineers or support too!) review every single PR.
+The purpose of reviews is to create the best content we can for people who use jewbot

 💛 Reviews are always respectful, acknowledging that everyone did the best possible job with the knowledge they had at the time.